A soft landing

 You are not broken.
 You are not overreacting.
 You are not alone.

-Your nervous system learned to protect you from something that once felt dangerous.
-That protection became misophonia.
+For many of us, the nervous system learned to protect us from something that once felt dangerous.
+That protection can become part of the pattern.
 It was never a flaw.
 It was survival.

 We believe that healing is possible.
 Not as a quick fix, but as a path that begins with safety in the body and extends through understanding, processing, nourishing, and ultimately thriving.